 Meet our Board

 A graduate in Modern Languages, and post graduate in Anthropology (both from Oxford University), Shahin founded a well reputed school in Oxford in 1981.
 She has also been an interpreter for the Immigration Appellate, a legal advisor to a travel company, and is currently a teacher of Ancient History, Latin, Russian and French.
-As a magistrate on the Oxfordshire bench and the Thames Valley Family Panel, this work directly reflects her interest in the aims of SMART, which offers a pivotal support system within the community.
+As a magistrate on the Oxfordshire bench and the Thames Valley Family Panel, this work directly reflects her interest in the aims of SMART.

 Following a successful career as a Building Engineer, Fergus joined Bedfordshire County Council.
 Whilst working in waste regulation he was subsumed into the Environment Agency when it was formed in 1996.
 He has continued to work in waste regulation roles and is currently mainly involved in waste data and its interpretation.
 Fergus has been supporting the homeless in Bedford for many years, first as a volunteer with the Hebron Soup Run, which he now co-ordinates with the help of his family.
 Shortly after it opened he became a weekend volunteer at The Prebend Day Centre, helping the homeless in Bedford.
 Fergus was soon invited to become a Trustee for BeChar, the charity who established the Centre in 1993.
 When SMART and Bechar merged he was Deputy Chairman of the BeChar Board of Trustees.
 Fergus was delighted to be invited to join the SMART Board as a Trustee and brings a wealth of understanding and experience in supporting vulnerable people.